cosentid1/3D-Room-Scanner/README.md

 # Spatial Rendering Device

-All details about this project can be found in the final report pdf
+All details about this project can be found in the cosentid_Final_Report file